kt-tran/stickerStore/README.md

 - Front end: Bootstrap + CSS
 - Backend: Flask, SQLAlchemy

+Features:
+- Home page
+- navbar + footer
+- cart + checkout (no user verification yet)
+- product details page (only one at the moment)
+- browse by category/artist
+- search by product name

 Incomplete:
 - unable to access footer before dismissing modal button (GIF in bottom right corner) as footers are overlayed ontop of each other
 - personal artist pages